ga4gh/vrs/docs/source/implementations.rst

 Applications and Web Services
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-Applications implement VR Spec to support specific use cases.
+Applications implement VR-Spec to support specific use cases.
-Projects known to implement VR Spec are listed below.
+Projects known to implement VR-Spec are listed below.
 Descriptions are provided by the application authors.